 Just a small bunch on the windowsill or mantelpiece fills a room with fragrance.

-So if you fancy growing sweet peas don’t worry you can plant seeds outdoors this month.
+So if you fancy growing sweet peas don’t worry you can plant seeds outdoors any time in February or March.

 I prefer to sow the heritage varieties and ‘Spencer’ mixes which smell amazing.
 If you’re going to grow sweet peas you need to be knocked over by their heavenly perfume and these varieties really deliver.